kskrishnalal/kskrishnalal/README.md

 - 👀 I’m interested in coding and computers!
 - 🌱 I’m currently learning Full Stack Development.
 - 💞️ I’m looking to collaborate on any beginner-friendly projects.
-- 📫 How to reach me linkedin.com/in/krishnalalks
+- 📫 Reach me linkedin.com/in/krishnalalks
 - ⚡ Fun fact: I do not have a CS degree!